-… or why if you build it they may not come.
+… or why if you build it, they may not come.

 Last year I met a new entrepreneur who was so inspired after reading the book App Empire that she immediately hired a developer to build an app based on (in her mind) a multi-million dollar idea.
-She quit her job, incorporated a company, and devoted 6 months to refining the app, ensuring the layout and colors were perfect, the bugs in the code worked out, and that it would work across various device screen sizes.
+She quit her job, incorporated a company, and devoted six months to refine the app, ensuring the layout and colours were perfect, the bugs in the code worked out, and that it would work across various device screen sizes.
 It was now perfect.
 The total cost of development to that point? $68,000.
 Now for her next step: talk to some customers to see if they wanted to buy it!*

 … our budding entrepreneur had now spent $97,000 …

 She talked to some target prospects, and because each one had different suggestions on how the app could be improved, she went back to the developer to implement the changes.
-Fast forward another 6 months, with multiple iterations of app improvements later, and our budding entrepreneur had now spent $97,000 building an app that not a single person has purchased!
+Fast forward another six months, with multiple iterations of app improvements later, and our budding entrepreneur had now spent $97,000 building an app that not a single person has purchased!

-This wasn’t an isolated incident for me.
+This situation wasn’t an isolated incident for me.
 In the last year, I’ve met numerous people who have invested tens of thousands of dollars building apps, websites, software, tools, and toys all based on (in their minds) multi-million dollar ideas that have yet to produce a meaningful stream of sales.
 (The highlight was meeting a guy who spent over $184,000 building a new-fangled advertising sign with, yes, you guessed it, not a single sale in sight.)

 So, what went wrong?
 They didn’t test their concepts with their potential customers with inexpensive prototypes BEFORE they built the product.